-The key here is to answer your customers questions in detail, fully transparently, and in a way they care about (i.e. stay focused on their concerns, not your concerns).
+The key here is to answer your customers’ questions in detail, fully transparently, and in a way they care about (stay focused on their concerns, not your concerns).

-For those of you who feel you don’t have time to write a blog, I’d ask how many hours each week are you spending writing emails answering customer questions, likely the same questions over and over.
-If you’re not doing this, someone likely is.
+For those of you who feel you don’t have time to write a blog, we’d ask how many hours each week you spend writing emails answering customer questions (likely the same types of messages over and over).
+If you’re not doing this, someone in your company likely is.

-By answering their questions in detail and transparently through a blog on your website, you’re potentially freeing up hours every week in the long run.
-Not to mention your leads will be more educated and likely close faster than if your sales people are needing to answer 100 questions before closing time.
+By answering frequently asked questions in detail and transparently through a blog on your website, you’re potentially freeing up hours every week in the long run.
+Not to mention, your leads will be more educated and likely close faster than if your salespeople have to answer 100 questions before closing time.